joedel/sleep-faster/README.md

 Sleep Faster
 ============

-Playing around with an idea that might help someone fall asleep faster.
+A cicle grows and shrinks on your phone screen.
+It helps you fall asleep maybe?

-The idea is that if you time your breath with the light the phone screen gives off, you can distract your brain, kind of like a form of meditation.
+The idea is that if you time your breath with the pulsing light of the circle you can distract your brain, kind of like a form of meditation.

-Right now it's just a circle that grows and contracts.

 I mostly wanted to play around with [two.js](https://github.com/jonobr1/two.js) which is what this uses to create the circle.
+Although this is kind of a boring example (so far)

 TODO: